leticia16/Prolog-Codes/README.md

 # Prolog-Codes
-Codes developed for the discipline "Applied logic to computing". - 2018.2
+%Codes developed for the discipline "Applied logic to computing":- 2018.2 .